Kladdiskakan/IT-chaper-Website/README.md

 ### Pages

 If you want to add a page, using [MDX](https://mdxjs.com/) should be sufficient for most use cases.
-To add a page, simply create a directory with your page name under `app/[locale]/` and create a file `page.mdx` in said directory.
-We also provide a script for quickly generating pages with the default layout which you can run with `pnpm generate:page [title]`.
+To add a page, we have script for quickly generating pages with the default layout and localized pages which you can run with `pnpm generate:page [title]`.